 - B. Credit for the previous hours earned at Appalachian as well as credit for transferable hours from the other institution is awarded, but the student will have no entering GPA.
 The new GPA is based on hours earned after returning to Appalachian.

 A former undergraduate student may be readmitted under a forgiveness policy ONLY ONCE during her or his academic career.
 At no time during the "stopout" period shall the student be dually enrolled at Appalachian and at another institution.
 These policies are designed for readmission to the University and do not override specific grade requirements of individual colleges and/or departments.
-Students returning to the University under a forgiveness policy must apply through the Office of Admissions and must complete a minimum of one year in residency (30 semester hours) beyond their date of readmission and must fulfill the catalog requirements in effect the year of their re-admission.
+Students returning to the University under a forgiveness policy must apply through CFNC and must complete a minimum of one year in residency (30 semester hours) beyond their date of readmission and must fulfill the catalog requirements in effect the year of their re-admission.
 Please note that students are not granted additional semesters of probation or repeats when admitted under a forgiveness policy; however, any previously unused repeats or probation semesters may be used.

 Steps to Academic Success